truenas/middleware/docs/userguide/truenas_services.rst

 Services Configuration
 ======================

-The Services section of the GUI allows you to configure, start, and stop the various services that ship with the TrueNAS® system.
-TrueNAS® supports the following built-in services:
+The Services section of the GUI is where the various services that ship with the TrueNAS® system are configured, started, or stopped.
+TrueNAS® includes these built-in services:

 * :ref:`AFP`